Join us on Saturday for our Christmas Eve service at 5pm! (No service Christmas Day)

 There are many challenges to this work, but two stick out.
 First, many of the churches and leaders are in contexts where a budget for coaching, counseling, retreats, or sabbaticals are outside of their financial capacities.
 If you factor bi-vocational realities, the financial difficulties become more complex.
 Second, there are minority-led churches in New York City especially that have need of this material to be culturally translated.
 We have partnered with Spanish-speaking church communities and there is need for more research in understanding the need and means of care towards more resilient churches.
 Hispanic churches are some of the fastest growing evangelical churches in the United States, but they are often severely under-resourced.
 This comes at the cost of the spiritual health of their leaders.

-Apostles Church Uptown is seeking support from church and ministry partners and individual donors to launch the Cedar Project so that we can sustain our deeply rooted ministry presence in NYC and better serve under-resourced churches across the Northeast.
+Apostles Church Uptown is seeking support from church and ministry partners and individual donors to fund the Cedar Project so that we can both sustain our deeply rooted ministry presence in NYC and better serve under-resourced churches across the Northeast.
+From now until fall of 2024 we are hoping to raise $120,000 and over the next 5 years, we hope to raise $500,000.
+Our aim in fundraising is two-fold:

 WOULD YOU PRAYERFULLY CONSIDER PARTNERING WITH US?